godhunter98/alpha_ai_blog/docs/blog/posts/how_llms_work.md

   - Basics
 ---

-# How do LLMs actually work in the first place and how to develop and intuition for what they are doing?
+# How do LLMs actually work in the first place and how to develop an intuition for what they are doing behind the scenes?